 and she has a special connection with that home she really hates the new like girlfriend/stepmother mostly because they have like really different opinions and she doesn't trust her at all.

 So the relationship is tough and when she's left kind of uninvited to the last family party at that house that she grew up in she decides that she's not gonna go to the party even though the family is telling her to show up it's okay she wants to stand her ground

-and she wants to save face and she just doesn't want to go but then she remembers that in that house she left like these toys in her childhood bedroom and she really wants to grab them before the house is sold mostly because she had really like great memories with those toys it represented her childhood and she just wants it
+and she wants to save face and just doesn't want to go but then she remembers that in that house she left these toys in her childhood bedroom and she really wants to grab them before the house is sold mostly because she had really great memories with those toys it represented her childhood and she just wants it

 and then she can go grab the toys and then it's really funny because like she's like hiding behind couches hiding behind trees sneaking around her house while guesses are just kind of roaming about and then there she also sees her like college ex-boyfriend who she really liked and she like had a really great relationship with

-but it ended suddenly when they both realized that their careers are just not aligning properly and she always still had some lingering feelings for him because she always thinks about him a lot and she's not sure if he still feels the same way but he ends up actually helping her trying to look for these toys and trying to cover her.
+but it ended suddenly when they both realized that their careers are just not aligning properly she always still had some lingering feelings for him because she always thinks about him a lot and she's not sure if he still feels the same way but he ends up actually helping her trying to look for these toys and trying to cover her.

 when she's like sneaking around the house and people are getting too close to her and almost on the brink of finding her and revealing to her that she's actually in the house.

 Anyways I really enjoyed this one I thought I wouldn't like it mostly because I've read a couple of new Sophie Kinsella novels in the past previous years and I felt like her writing just got a little bit stale it wasn't as interesting anymore it wasn't as cute